Sublinear Time Spectral Density Estimation: Approximate Chebyshev Moment Matching

-In this section we show that the spectral density $s$ of a matrix $A$ with eigenvalues in $[-1,1]$ can be well approximated given access to the first $N = O(1/\epsilon)$ Chebyshev polynomial moments of $s$, i.e., to $\tr(\bar{T}_0(A)), \ldots, \tr(\bar{T}_{N}(A))$.
-This result will form the basis for the full kernel polynomial method we analyze in Section \ref{sec:SDE}, which approximates these moments using a stochastic trace estimator, implemented with either exact or approximate matrix vector multiplications with $A$.
+In this section we show that the spectral density $s$ of a Hermitian matrix $A$ with eigenvalues in $[-1, 1]$ can be well approximated given access to \emph{approximations} of the first $N = O(1/\epsilon)$ normalized Chebyshev polynomial moments of $s$, i.e., to approximations of $\tr(\Tbar_1(A)), \dots, \tr(\Tbar_N(A))$.
+We state our result in Algorithm \ref{alg:MomentMatching_full} and analyze it in Section \ref{sec:approx_mm}.
+We show later, in Section \ref{sec:SDE_approx}, a method to approximate these moments using a stochastic trace estimator, implemented with either exact or approximate matrix vector multiplications with $A$.